Z-Doctor/SkillTree/README.md

 # Overview
 Creating a skill tree is a fairly straightforward process.
 This explanation assumes you know how to setup your mod and have set up your proxies.
+This adds skill support to all LivingEntities.

 # Creating a skill tab
 The skill tab is what the player sees and clicks on to view the page.
 Its creation was modeled after and similar to creating a Creative Tab.
 [You can find the Skill tab class here.](../master/src/main/java/zdoctor/skill tree/tabs/SkillTabs.java) During the FMLPreInitializationEvent, create a new instance of SkillTabs passing a String as the label and class that extends SkillPage.
 This skill page will be where you add and position your skills.
 That's all you need to create a skill tab.
 You can save it as a reference, but currently, it is not needed.
 [An example can be seen here.](../Example/src/main/java/zdoctor/mcskilltree/skills/tabs/MCSkillTreeTabs.java#L9) You also need to define the icon (item stack like creative tabs).